fullstack-flapjacks/review-service/README.md

-# Project Name
+# Review Service and Component

-> Project description
+> Displays and paginates reviews.

 ## Related Projects